Short Professional Bio Examples for the UK Market.

 What is a professional bio?

-What you include is also up to you, for example, some people choose to include skills (especially when relevant to their careers).
-Likewise, some choose to inject personality into their bios with witty or entertaining comments.
-Though this tends to depend on the industry, as this might not always be appropriate.
+What you include is also up to you.
+For example, some people choose to include career-relevant skills.
+Likewise, some choose to inject personality into their personal biography with a bit of wit or humour if appropriate.

-Many struggle with what to cover in their professional bio because, unlike a CV, you don’t want to include the entirety of your job history.
+Some people struggle when approaching how to write a professional bio and identifying what to include.
+This is because, unlike a CV, you don’t want to include the entirety of your job history.
 Instead, focus on what’s important to you now – you can always update your bio if things change.
-It can also be good to include past achievements, if you won awards for your previous work or the qualifications you have, for example.
+It can also be a good opportunity to include past achievements, like any awards won from previous work or qualifications.

-While these bios are intended to be short, their length is subjective.
+While a personal biography is intended to be short, its length is subjective.
 If you’re writing a short professional bio for a cover letter, you might want to include more than the bio on your LinkedIn profile.

 Tasks